willie68/ReCoS-Remote-Command-Service/README.md

 # Remote Command Service, ReCoS

-Remote Command Service, for executing scripts remotely but secure.
-This project consists of different components.
-One is the service, a small golang based microservice, which delivers all the functionality behind the UI.
+Remote Command Service is used to run apps, programs and scripts remotely from another device.
+Just like a macro keyboard, but with visual feedback and more interaction.
+This project consists of 3 different components.
+One is the service, a small golang based micro service, which delivers all the functionality behind the UI.
 This service is responsible for the execution of the different actions.
 On the other side there are two Web applications, build on top of VUE as the main UI Framework.
-One for the client controlling the actions, one for the administration.
+One is the client controlling the actions, which can be started on the remote control device, one client is for the administration, normally started on the same device as the ReCoS service itself..

 Features: